-Students entering the Sixth Form must pass at least five courses successfully at the following levels: GCSE at grades 9-4 or the equivalent at Level 2 technical qualifications.
-These must include either English or mathematics at grade 4 or above.
+Students entering the Sixth Form must pass at least five courses successfully at the following levels: GCSE at grades 9-5 or the equivalent at Level 2 technical qualifications.
+If the five passes does not include English (language or literature) and mathematics of grade 5+, students must, in addition, achieve at least a grade 4 in English (language or literature) and mathematics.
 Thereafter, each course has specific entry requirements and many require a GCSE grade 4 or pass or higher in that subject or related subject.

-Three A Levels/Level 3 technical courses Entry criteria for Year 12
+Three A Levels/Level 3 technical courses

+Entry criteria for Year 12

-Students who have achieved at least 5 9-4 grades including English and/or mathematics at Grade 4 or above.
+Students who have achieved at least 5 9-5 grades including English and mathematics at Grade 5+ or with additional English and mathematics passes at Grade 4.